safepay/sensor.fronius/README.md

 #### BREAKING CHANGE - HA 2021.9.x

 Unfortunately HA 2021.9 breaks energy sensors in earlier releases of this component.
 To upgrade to HA 2021.9.x, ensure you update to this release immediately afterwards.

 2021.8.x can be made compatible by using customize.yaml to override the required entities as follows.
+These entries are not required if running 2021.9.x or later.

 If it doesn't already exist, add the following into configuration.yaml:
 ```yaml